sosheskaz/sirisings/ReadMe.md

   -l, --showlyrics      show the lyrics
 ```

 You don't need to quote your search terms.
 Including the artist might help sometimes.
+If you don't get the right song, use better search terms.

+INSTRUMENTALS DON'T WORK RIGHT SO DON'T BOTHER.

 ## Quality

-This code is top-quality.
+This code is "top-quality".
 Pylint said so.

 ```
 $ pylint sirisings/sirisings.py